xieshu95/xieshu95/README.md

 I'm a biologist, and currently a PhD student at University of Groningen.

-- 🔭 I’m currently working on: macroevolutionary modelling and data analysis.
+- 🔭 I’m currently working on: macroevolutionary modelling, mata analysis and Bayesian inference.
 - 🌱 I’m currently learning: machine learning and Python.
 - 👯 I’m looking to collaborate on: researches on modelling or parameter inference in macroevolutionary models.
 - 📫 How to reach me: s.xie@rug.nl or xieshu95@gmail.com